shubhankar05sarkar/HorizonDx/README.md

 *Disclaimer: The risk percentages and disease stages predicted by this model are for educational and research purposes only and are not intended to be used as a clinical diagnostic tool.*

 ---

-Feel free to adjust any section as needed.
-Let me know if you need further modifications!